Netflix/mantis/docs/docs/getting-started/tutorials/docker.md

 - Mantis API
 - Mesos Slave and Mantis Worker run on a single container (mantisagent)
 - A simple hello world web application that sends events to Mantis
-- A simple Java application that sends events to Manits
+- A simple Java application that sends events to Mantis

 ### Mantis Admin UI